dpavlidis/AutoDiscretizer/README.md

 ### Features

-- **User-Friendly Interface**: Upload your dataset and navigate through the discretization steps with a simple, intuitive interface that’s accessible for users of all experience levels.
+- **User-Friendly Interface**: Upload your dataset and navigate through the discretization steps with a simple interface that’s accessible for users of all experience levels.

 - **Column Selection**: Choose specific columns to discretize, giving you full control and flexibility over which features to preprocess.